tenox7/wrp/README.md

 * You can re-capture page screenshot without reloading by using **St** (Stop).
 * You can also reload and re-capture current page with **Re** (Reload).
 * Prefer PNG over GIF if your browser supports it.
 PNG is much faster, whereas GIF requires a lot of additional processing on both client and server to encode/decode.
-* GIF images are encoded with 216 "web safe" palette with ultra fast but not accurate color mapping.
+* GIF images are by default encoded with 216 colors, "web safe" palette.
+This uses an ultra fast but not very accurate color mapping algorithm.
 If you want better color representation switch to 256 color mode.

 ## Customization